infinitepower18/WSA-Sideloader/README.md

 Need help using WSA Sideloader?
 Post in the project's [discussions tab](https://github.com/infinitepower18/WSA-Sideloader/discussions).
 Found a bug or want to make a feature request?
 Visit the [issues page](https://github.com/infinitepower18/WSA-Sideloader/issues).

+## Contributing

+Whether it's a bug fix or a new feature, contributions to the project are always welcome!
+To get started, make sure you have [Python 3.10](https://www.python.org/downloads/windows/) and [Git](https://gitforwindows.org/) installed.
+Then clone this repo and install the required packages using `pip install -r requirements.txt`.
+Please test the program before making your pull request.

+As this program is a sideloading tool for Windows Subsystem for Android, please make sure you are running Windows 11 with WSA installed.

 ## Disclaimer
 This project is not affiliated with Microsoft or Google in any way.